 Unconditional gifts expected to be collected within one year are reported at their net realizable value.
 Unconditional promises to give that are expected to be collected in future years are initially reported at fair value determined using the discounted present value of estimated future cash flows technique using a discounted rate commensurate with the risks involved.
-Promises to give are recorded after discounting, to the present value of the future cash flows.
-Unconditional promises to give received during the years ended September 30, 2019 and 2018 have been discounted at 2.9% and 3.4%, respectively.
-The resulting discount of \$104,965 and \$195,352 at September 30, 2019 and 2018, respectively, is amortized using the level-yield method.
+Unconditional promises to give received during the years ended September 30, 2020 and 2019 have been discounted at .14% and 2.9%, respectively.
+The resulting discount of \$2,192 and \$104,965 at September 30, 2020 and 2019, respectively, is amortized using the level-yield method.